huggingface/hub-docs/tasks-contribution-guide.md

 ## Contributing to Tasks

-Welcome to the contribution guide to [Hugging Face Tasks](https://huggingface.co/tasks) and thank you for considering to help us out!
+Welcome to the contribution guide to [Hugging Face Tasks](https://huggingface.co/tasks) and thank you for considering contributing to the community!

 ### Philosophy behind Tasks